UNISvalbard/Geo-UAV/_sources/content/lessons/regulations/regulations.md

 :class: note

 When utilizing observers, there are several guidelines to follow to ensure safe operation of the UAS:
-- The drone should not be flown more than 2 km away from the pilot
+- The drone should not be flown more than 2 km away from the pilot.
-- It should be within 1 km of the nearest airspace observer
+- It should be within 1 km of the nearest airspace observer.
-- The distance between the remote pilot and any observer should not exceed 1 km
+- The distance between the remote pilot and any observer should not exceed 1 km.
-- Reliable communication between the remote pilot and observers must be established
+- Reliable communication between the remote pilot and observers must be established.
 - Observers should be strategically positioned to adequately cover the operational volume.

 ```{figure} assets/sts02.png